iTwin/itwinjs-core/common/api/presentation-common.api.md

 // @public
 export type Key = Readonly<NodeKey> | Readonly<InstanceKey> | Readonly<EntityProps>;

-// Warning: (ae-forgotten-export) The symbol "KeySetJSON" needs to be exported by the entry point presentation-common.d.ts
 // Warning: (ae-missing-release-tag) "Keys" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public